TaddyLab/hockey/README.md

 <strong> Content </strong>

 The repository contains R code to first pull the relevant data from nhl.com (using the nhlscrapr tool from <a href="http://www.acthomas.ca/comment/">A.C.
 Thomas</a>), and then do a series of analyses using sparse regularized regression.
-The documentation will consist of lecture slides and be accompanied by a hockey blog by Gramacy and Taddy.
+The repository will be accompanied by a blog by Gramacy and Taddy.

 <strong> Teaching </strong>

-This general 'hockey problem' combines an intuitive estimation question (who influences the outcome?) with difficult high-dimensional data (e.g., who was on-ice?).
-It turns out that the general example is a fantastic tool for teaching data mining methods.
+This 'hockey problem' combines an intuitive estimation question (who influences the outcome?) with difficult high-dimensional data (e.g., who was on-ice?).
+It turns out that the general example is a fantastic tool for teaching.
 Indeed, at the end of quarter I (MT) realized that I'd mentioned the `hockey data' in almost every lecture of the <a href="http://faculty.chicagobooth.edu/matt.taddy/teaching">data mining class</a> that I teach at Chicago Booth.
-Thus as appropriate this repository will also contain code to illustrate core data mining techniques, including principal components regression, K-means clustering, random forests, and much else.
+Thus this repository will also contain code to illustrate core data mining techniques, including principal components regression, K-means clustering, random forests, and much else.